nicklockwood/SwiftFormat/README.md

 The options available in SwiftFormat can be displayed using the `--help` command-line argument.
 The default value for each option is indicated in the help text.

-Rules are configured by adding `--[rulename] [value]` to your command-line arguments.
+Rules are configured by adding `--[rulename] [value]` to your command-line arguments, or by creating a [config file](#config) as explained below.

 A given option may affect multiple rules.
-See the Rules list below for details about which options affect which rule.
+See the [Rules](#rules) section below for details about which options affect which rule.

 Rules